 In the remainder, we assume that there is perfect competition, in the sense that demands and generators participating in the market bid their true utility and cost.
 Indeed, we focus on the effects of the storage system on the market properties and disregard the possibility of strategic bidding for the other participants, which would also exist without the storage system.

-\section{Market properties under common assumptions on the final storage level}
+\section{Market Properties under Common Assumptions on the Final Storage Level}

-In this section, we analyze the influence of common simplifying assumptions on market properties, in particular, cost recovery for the storage system and market efficiency.
+In this section, we analyze the influence that common simplifying assumptions on the final state of energy have on market properties, in particular, cost recovery for the storage system and market efficiency.
 We evaluate two assumptions.
 The first is to not have a constraint on the final level.
 The market clearing will then schedule the storage in order to maximize the social welfare in the current horizon only, while neglecting future social welfare.
-This means that the storage state of energy will be at its lower bound by the end of each market horizon, unless negative prices occur.
+As a consequence of not having such a constraint, storage state of energy is guaranteed to be at its lower bound by the end of each market horizon, unless negative prices occur\footnote{If zero market prices occur, there may exist multiple optimal solutions.
+In principle, it is possible that some of these solutions have a non-empty storage at the end of the market horizon.}.
 The second assumption is to assume that storage state of energy is equal at the start and end of a horizon.
 Often this level is set to zero, which is not necessarily a good choice, as the storage operator could prefer to start the day with some energy available in case the prices are high.
 We explore how these assumptions ensure cost recovery over each individual market horizon, but may lead to market inefficiency.